TritonDataCenter/rfd/rfd/0026/README.md

 ##### Output

-An object with the following properties:

-* `volume_uuid`: the UUID of the deleted volume.
-* `job_uuid`: the UUID of the job that is deleting the volume.
+The output is empty and the status code is 204 if the deletion was scheduled successfuly.

-Polling the job using the `job_uuid` can be used to determine when the volume is deleted.
+A volume is always deleted asynchronously.
+In order to determine when the volume is actually deleted, users need to poll the volume's `state` property.

 If resources are using the volume to be deleted, the request results in an error and the error contains a list of resources that are using the volume.